OpenVnmrJ/ovjTools/OSX.md

 to monitor the build.
 The whatsin script scans the log file and gives a summary of the build process.
 It identifies any errors that may have occurred.

+Note: If installing OpenVnmrJ for the first time, you may need to reboot the Mac before OpenVnmrJ will function.

 ### Data station only